yongsin91/TaxiFareModel/README.md

 # 2. Model building and training
 A pipeline was build using scikit-learn.
 It includes distance transformer for distance calculation, standardscaler for standardization, and one hot encoding for the features extracted from the pickup time.
-RandomizedSearchCV is used to determine the best model, and RandomForestRegressor is shown to have the best result, an average RMSE of 4.298.
+RandomizedSearchCV is used to determine the best model, and MLflow is being used to track all the parameters results.
+After comparison, RandomForestRegressor is shown to have the best result, an average RMSE of 4.298.
 The optimum hyperparameters is also determined using the same method.
-Tuned model after train_test_split the data to train and evaluate is able to achieve RMSE of 4.376.
+Tuned model after train_test_split of 0.15, the model after train and evaluate is able to achieve RMSE of 4.376.